 The thigh panels are made from a double layer of Castelli's Unlimited Lycra, aiming to reduce abrasion if you have a nasty slide on the gravel.
 You'll find other gravel-friendly clothing in Castelli's Unlimited range too, including baggy shorts and jerseys for both men and women.

-What’s best for gravel riding, lycra or causal?
+What's best for gravel riding, lycra or casual?

 The best style of kit for gravel riding ultimately depends on two things; the situation and rider preference.
 You'll tend to see most people in competitive gravel races wearing aerodynamic lycra kit (opens in new tab) much like road cycling, whereas for multi-day bikepacking trips many riders opt for loose-fit casual gear.